🎉 Our Office 365 Reporting Tool is now available in Azure Marketplace 🚀

 Handy Hint: Use the Email this report now option to send reports directly in your preferred format from your authorized email ID to your chosen recipients.

-To find and recover deleted emails in Microsoft Outlook, follow the steps.
+To find and recover deleted emails in Microsoft 365, follow the steps.

 • Login to the Outlook web application and go to the Deleted Items folder.